Support vector machines and Radon's theorem: Background on support vector machines

 \subsection{SVMs and VC dimension}

 The Vapnik--Chervonenkis (VC) dimension, first introduced by Vapnik and Chervonenkis in 1971~\cite{vapnik1971convergance}, is a measure of the complexity of a classification model.
-Given a set of points $X$, note that there are $2^{|X|}$ ways to label the points with labels $+1$ or $-1$.
-We say that a classification model can \textit{shatter} a set of points $X$ if no matter how the labels $+1$ or $-1$ are assigned to $X$, we can find a classifier from that model that correctly recovers the assigned labels.
-The VC dimension of a classification model is the cardinality of the largest set of points that model can shatter~\cite{sakr2016vc}.
+Given a finite set of points $X$, note that there are $2^{|X|}$ ways to label the points with labels $1$ or $-1$.
+We say that a classification model can \textit{shatter} a set of points $X$ if no matter how the labels $1$ or $-1$ are assigned to $X$, we can find a classifier from that model that correctly recovers the assigned labels.
+The \emph{VC dimension} of a classification model is the cardinality of the largest set of points that model can shatter~\cite{sakr2016vc}.

-As an example, consider the VC dimension of affine separators (binary classifiers that are defined by which side of an affine hyperplane a data point lives in) in $\R^2$.
-Note that support vector machines are a particular type of affine separators in which the affine hyperplane is chosen in a particular way.
-Consider first a set $X\subseteq \R^2$ of three points, namely $|X|=3$, that do not lie on a single line.
+As an example, consider the VC dimension of affine separators (binary classifiers that are defined by location on one side or the other of an affine hyperplane) in $\mathbb{R}^2$.
+Note that support vector machines are a particular way to choose the affine hyperplane for an affine separator.
+Consider first a set $X\subseteq \mathbb{R}^2$ of three points ($|X|=3$) that do not lie on a single line.
 Note there are $2^3=8$ ways to label these points with values in $\{-1,1\}$.
-No matter how those three points are labelled with values in $\{-1,1\}$, there exists an affine line that correctly separates the two classes ($+1$ and $-1$).
-Thus, the VC dimension of affine separators in $\R^2$ is at least three.
+No matter how those three points are labelled with values in $\{-1,1\}$, there exists an affine line that correctly separates the two classes ($1$ and $-1$).
+Thus, the VC dimension of affine separators in $\mathbb{R}^2$ is at least three.